bukharifaraz/bukharifaraz.github.io/index.markdown

 </p>

 <hr>
 These are the <a href='https://bukharifaraz.github.io/concern-index/'>subjects that occupy my mind </a> and keep me awake late into the night.
+Please connect if you have an opinion on these.
 <hr>

 <p>